 Thanks to the generosity of our supporters, we were able to buy 24 hectares of land in Sungai Awan and at the beginning of 2012 we started building a permanent Orangutan Rescue and Rehabilitation Centre.
+We have since raised sufficient funds to purchase a further 42 hectares and expand the original site.
 Here the rescued orangutans are prepared for release back into protected areas of forest.
 Any animals that can no longer survive in the wild will be given a permanent home at the centre.

 The project is an ambitious one but we are committed to rescuing and rehabilitating as many orangutans as we can and giving them a second chance to live safely in their natural environment.

 Karmele Llano Sanchez

 Karmele is from Spain.
 As well as being an accomplished vet with years of experience treating and caring for primates, Karmele is programme director of our projects in Indonesia.
 Her dedication and skill never cease to amaze us.

 Christine is a talented vet who has been with our team in Indonesia since 2012.
 She's from Wisconsin and we're privileged to have her considerable talents and calm, soothing presence at our disposal when dealing with traumatised sick or injured orangutans.